 When I started collecting family photos, my grandfather gave me a set of three large glass slides that his uncle had given him.
 One slide had two photos on it, of the same family, one with them wearing hats, and one without hats.
-I had an idea of who was in those family photos, and later confirm it.
+I had an idea of who was in those family photos, and later confirmed it.
 The other two slides were individual portraits of a man and a woman.
 I did not know who they were, and neither did my grandfather.
 This is what the negatives looked like:

 At the time I was living in New York City, and took the negatives down to a professional photo lab to have prints made of them.
 While I had spent plenty of time in a darkroom when I was younger, I didn’t have one in New York, and in any case I had no experience printing from glass negatives.
 I took them to the lab and asked for 8″x10″ prints.
 I then scanned the prints, which gave me the following versions: